mohitharshan123/recruitly-demo/README.md

 - **Vite**: A fast build tool that provides a modern development environment
 - **Mantine**: A React component library for building modern user interfaces

+## CI Integration

+This project is configured with Continuous Integration (CI) to ensure automated testing and quality assurance.
+CI processes are set up to run tests, lint code, and build the project on every push ensuring code quality and reliability.

 ## API Documentation

 The app interacts with the Recruitly API.
 You can find the API documentation [here](https://petstore.swagger.io/?url=https://api.recruitly.io/v2/api-docs#/Company/Company%20Service_2).